Delaware • New Jersey • Pennsylvania

 - Evaluation of Additional Storage in the Delaware River Basin (DRBC study initiated in 2021; final report issued April 2023)

-New York City Delaware River Basin Reservoirs
+New York City Delaware River Basin Reservoirs (owned & operated by NYCDEP)

-- Neversink Reservoir
+- Neversink Reservoir - located on the Neversink River

-Storage levels in these reservoirs drive the DRBC's basin-wide drought management plan.
+- Storage levels in these reservoirs drive the DRBC's basin-wide drought management plan

-DRBC works closely with the River Master and others to monitor storage in these three reservoirs.
+- DRBC works closely with the River Master and others to monitor storage in these three reservoirs

-Delaware Aqueduct to Shut Down for Repairs: October 2024
+Delaware Aqueduct to Shut Down for Repairs

 U.S. Army Corps of Engineers Reservoirs